For surfers dreaming of world class waves in a secluded spot in Costa Rica, Witch’s Rock is the place to go.

 Small Waves (1-3 feet)

 Both times were perfect for longboarding with 1-3 foot open A frame waves at El Burro.
-However, January was considerably windier and choppier and had a few more big sets.

 Bigger Swells

 When there’s a swell, it is perfect for long tubes and barrels.
-Yeison has been once in June when there was a swell and there were tubes going left and right at El Burro.
+Jason has been once in June when there was a swell and there were tubes going left and right at El Burro.

 The Roca Bruja gets swells from West, Northwest and Southwest directions and brings waves up to 6 feet.
 This is the perfect time for expert surfers to show off their turns and cutbacks and get barrelled!